-- Schools earn one point for each percent of students who make learning gains in reading and one point for each percent of students who make learning gains in mathematics.
-Students can demonstrate learning gains in any one of three ways: - 1.
-Improve achievement levels from 1-2, 2-3, 3-4, or 4-5; or - 2.
-Maintain within the relatively high levels of 3, 4, or 5; or - Demonstrate more than one year's growth within achievement levels 1 or 2 (does not include retained students). - Special attention is given to the reading and mathematics gains of students in the lowest 25%1 in levels 1, 2, or 3 in each school.
-Schools earn one point for each percent of the lowest performing students who make learning gains from the previous year in reading and mathematics.
-It takes at least 50% in both reading and mathematics to make "adequate progress" for this group.
-Schools that fall short of 50% can still meet the requirement if they show annual improvement in this percentage.
+Schools earn one point for each percent of students who make learning gains in reading (100 possible points) and one point for each percent who make learning gains in math (100 possible points).
+Students can demonstrate annual learning gains in one of the following ways:

+- 1. Score at a higher achievement level than in the previous year (applies to FCAT results and Florida Alternate Assessment [FAA] results for students with disabilities). - 2.
+Maintain a proficient achievement level (applies to the FCAT and FAA). - 3.
+For students taking the FCAT who remain at level 1 or 2, demonstrate more than one year's growth through increased developmental scale scores (does not include retakes). - ⇒ Special attention is given to the reading and mathematics gains of students in the lowest 25% at FCAT levels 1, 2, or 3 in each school.
+Schools earn one point for each percent of the lowest performing students who make learning gains from the previous year in reading and mathematics (100 possible points for each subject).
+At least 50% of these students must make gains in reading and mathematics for the school to make adequate progress.
+Schools that fall short of 50% can still meet this requirement if they show annual improvement in this percentage.